BestTimesToVisit.com Logo

 The Tube (London Underground)

-London's red double-decker buses are a charming and often overlooked way to see the city at a slower pace.
-They reach areas the Tube doesn't and are fantastic for shorter journeys or when you want to enjoy the street-level view.
+London's buses are a charming and affordable way to see the city at a slower pace, especially for shorter journeys or when you want to enjoy the street-level views.
+They cover areas the Tube doesn't reach.

 Santander Cycles (Boris Bikes)

-Tip:Download the Santander Cycles app to find docking stations and unlock bikes.
-Check the bike's condition before you ride – ensure brakes and gears are working.
-Be aware of traffic; London cycling can be intimidating for beginners.
-Stick to cycle lanes where possible and always wear a helmet, especially if you're not used to city cycling.
+Tip:Download the Santander Cycles app to find docking stations and release bikes.
+Ensure you check the bike's condition before riding.
+Be aware of traffic; London drivers can be assertive.
+Stick to cycle lanes where possible and always lock the bike securely at a docking station to end your journey.

 River Bus (Thames Clippers)